chocolatey/choco-wiki/QuickDeployment/QuickDeploymentClientSetup.md

 > If your clients are air-gapped or you have changed the host name, you will need to find a different means to import the QDE Certificate.
 >
 > Please reach out to support for options.

+> :warning: **WARNING**
+>
+> If the QDE hostname has been changed, the above script most likely will fail
+>
+> You won't be able to use the above script, and you will need to host your own script somewhere that is trusted so that the QDE certificates can be trusted.
+Please see [[SSL/TLS Setup|QuickDeploymentSslSetup]] for options.
+>
+> Please contact support if you need help here.

 The `ClientSetup.ps1` script will: